jamesheald/COIN/README.md

 end
 ```
-The adaptation property should be a vector with one element per trial (use NaN on trials where adaptation was not measured), and the number of adaptation measurements should be the same for all participants (the nth average adaptation measurement is the average nth adaptation measurement across participants).
+The adaptation property should be a vector with one element per trial (use NaN on trials where adaptation was not measured), and the number of adaptation measurements should be the same for all participants (the *n*th average adaptation measurement is the average *n*th adaptation measurement across participants).

 After the object array has been created, call the objective_COIN method:
 ```